-To obtain a rounded assessment of mental performance and functioning, the health and workplace performance questionnaire (HPQ42) will be used to assess overall vocational performance, absenteeism, and presenteeism.
-Academic performance for students will be indexed by their self-reported Weighted Average Mark (WAM), representing academic standing (as cumulative performance) in the medical degree.
+To obtain a rounded assessment of mental performance and functioning, the Health and Workplace Performance Questionnaire will be used to assess overall vocational performance, absenteeism and presenteeism.
+Academic performance for students will be indexed by their self-reported Weighted Average Mark, representing academic standing (as cumulative performance) in the medical degree.

-Cognitive performance across the domains of verbal and spatial working memory, motor and processing speed, and response inhibition will be assessed using a computerised battery of five tasks.
-Participants will initially be presented with a list of 20 uncommon words (Figure 2A), one at a time for three seconds each, and asked to remember these words for recall at the end of assessment (delayed word recognition; DWR).
-Psychomotor vigilance (PVT)43, digitsymbol coding (DSC; equivalent to the Digit Symbol Substitution test forming part of the Wechsler Adult Intelligence Scale44), and spatial working memory (SWM) tasks will then be presented in randomised order, counterbalanced across participants.
-The PVT (Figure 2B) assesses simple psychomotor response speed over a three-minute period.
-The two-minute DSC requires rapid matching-to-sample responses, from which processing speed and accuracy are obtained (Figure 2C).
-The SWM task requires participants to memorise and reproduce five randomly generated visual sequences of squares illuminating individually on a 4-by-4 grid (Figure 2D).
+Cognitive performance across the domains of verbal and spatial working memory (SWM), motor and processing speed and response inhibition will be assessed using a computerised battery of five tasks.
+Participants will initially be presented with a list of 20 uncommon words (figure 2A), one at a time for 3 s each, and asked to remember these words for recall at the end of assessment (delayed word recognition; DWR).
+Psychomotor vigilance (PVT), 43 digit-symbol coding (DSC; equivalent to the Digit Symbol Substitution test forming part of the Wechsler Adult Intelligence Scale44) and SWM tasks will then be presented in randomised order, counterbalanced across participants.
+The PVT (figure 2B) assesses simple psychomotor response speed over a 3 min period.
+The 2min DSC requires rapid matching-to-sample responses, from which processing speed and accuracy are obtained (figure 2C).
+The SWM task requires participants to memorise and reproduce five randomly generated visual sequences of squares illuminating individually on a 4-by-4 grid (figure 2D).
 Correct recall results in an increase in sequence length, whereas an error triggers a new sequence to commence.
-The DWR task will then be completed, requiring identification of the 20 words initially presented amongst 20 other new words matched for word use frequency.
-Finally, a computerised version of the Stroop task45 will be presented (Figure 2E), requiring participants to inhibit pre-potent responses by responding to colourword stimuli on the basis of either the semantic meaning of the word, or the colour in which the word appeared, eliciting measures of both response speed and accuracy.
+The DWR task will then be completed, requiring identification of the 20 words initially presented among 20 other new words matched for word use frequency.
+Finally, a computerised version of the Stroop task45 will be presented (figure 2E), requiring participants to inhibit prepotent responses by responding to colour-word stimuli on the basis of either the semantic meaning of the word, or the colour in which the word appeared, eliciting measures of both response speed and accuracy.
 The Stroop task will always be performed last to allow measurement of autonomic reactivity to cognitive challenge to be consistently assessed after comparable testing durations.